Bayesian cluster analysis: Point estimation and credible balls: Examples

 \subsection{Simulated examples}

 Two datasets of size $n=200$ are simulated from:

-For the first example, $\sigma_j=1$ for all components, and for the second, $\sigma_j=1$ for the two components located in the first and third quadrants, $\sigma_j=0.5$ in the second quadrant, and $\sigma_j=1.5$ in the fourth quadrant.
-The data for both examples are depicted in Figure \ref{fig:data} and colored by cluster membership.
+In the first example, $\sigma_j=1$ for all components, while in the second example, components have varying standard deviations; $\sigma_j=1$ for the two components located in the first and third quadrants, $\sigma_j=0.5$ in the second quadrant, and $\sigma_j=1.5$ in the fourth quadrant.
+The datasets for both examples are depicted in Figure \ref{fig:data} and colored by cluster membership.

 We consider a Dirichlet process (DP) mixture model: